TIME TO RESIDENCE PERMIT

 Malta and Gozo lie strategically in the middle of the Mediterranean.
 A small island state with a democratic and stable government, a robust economy, an eco-system of business opportunities, hospitable people, and an all-year-round mild climate makes it the perfect place for families to live in.

-Through the Malta Residence and Visa Program, beneficiaries obtain residency in Malta, with visa-free travel across the Schengen zone.
+Through the Malta Global Residency Program, beneficiaries obtain residency in Malta, with visa-free travel across the Schengen zone.

 Applicants should be third country nationals, non-EEA and non-Swiss, and in receipt of stable and regular financial resources, sufficient to maintain themselves and their dependants, without recourse to the social assistance system of Malta.